top of page

 Band Trivia

-This bit of trivia appeared in the Caledonian Record on January 9, 1874:
+This bit of trivia appeared in the on January 9, 1874:

 New Year's Eve celebrations in the area included an open house at the St. Johnsbury Athenaeum which featured the lighting of the art gallery by gas for the first time.
 The St. Johnsbury Band provided musical entertainment for the gathering.
 The art gallery had been added to the Athenaeum earlier in 1873.